 - Moving Beyond the Page offers complete curricula packages through middle school and one year of high school.
 The complete packages cover history, language arts, and science, and some include math.
 The program is secular.
 If you’d rather choose individual units instead of a complete grade level, they offer those as well.

-Look for great booklists to choose your own books.
+2. Use booklists to choose your own books

 If you’d rather not use a prepackaged curriculum, you can use great literature that you find for yourself.
 Living book lists for many, many subjects and age levels are available online.
 Find a booklist for any subject area or topic that you’re looking for.